dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 2/README.md

     The Issuer is the same as the Subject.
     </details>

-5. It is also good practice to verify that the certificate and the private key match.
+5. It is also good practice to verify that the public key in the certificate and the original private key match.
 You can do this by running:
     ```
     openssl x509 -noout -in certificate.crt | openssl md5
     openssl pkey -in private.key -noout | openssl md5